Principality of Antioch: Relations with other Latin settlements in the East

 The Principality's relationship with other Latin settlements were based on two factors.
 The first factor was that the Princes of Antioch wanted to extend their power throughout the Latin east which led to conflict between the County of Edessa and the Kingdom of Jerusalem.
 Secondly, an alliance between the Latin rulers was secured through their shared situation in the East.
 This alliance was strengthened by feudal ties and marriage alliances among the eastern Latin rulers.

 Baldwin of Boulogne, Count of Edessa, and Bohemond I were said to have had a relationship based on equality and brotherhood.
 For example, they travelled to Jerusalem in 1099 to consolidate their pilgrimage vows together.
 They also consecrated the Latin clerics as bishops in Antioch, including the County of Edessa.
-Bohemon I and Baldwin of Le Bourcq also had a close relationship – Baldwin was made commander of Antioch's militia by Bohemond in 1100.
+Bohemond I and Baldwin of Le Bourcq also had a close relationship – Baldwin was made commander of Antioch's militia by Bohemond in 1100.

 A whole network of confraternities existed at this time.
 However, there were uneasy relations between the Principality and the region of Tripoli under Raymond, Count of Toulouse.
-Raymond allied with Emperor Alexius I Commnenus instead of Bohemond.
+Raymond allied with Emperor Alexius I Comnenus instead of Bohemond.
 In 1105, Bohemond left the east and he placed his nephew, Tancred, in charge of Antioch.
 In 1108, Bohemond also put Richard of Salerno in charge of Edessa, but Tancred was reluctant to hand it over because Tancred and Baldwin were fighting each other for possession of Edessa at the time.
 Tancred's resistance continued into 1109.
 At the same time, a conflict between Antioch and the Count of Tripoli, William-Jordan, was settled when the latter agreed to surrender Tripoli in exchange for confirmation of his possession of Toulouse.
 Bertrand of Toulouse then entered an alliance with Baldwin I of Jerusalem.
 In 1110, a council convened after William-Jordan was killed.
 After this, Antioch and Edessa appear to have reconciled.